Epsilon-Lee/paper-jam/interpretability-analysis-and-evaluation-jam.md

 #### Interpretation methods

+- [A Benchmark for Interpretability Methods in Deep Neural Networks](https://arxiv.org/pdf/1806.10758.pdf), `nips2019` `remove and retrain`
-- [Evaluating the Faithfulness of Importance Measures in NLP by Recursively Masking Allegedly Important Tokens and Retraining](https://arxiv.org/pdf/2110.08412.pdf), `recursive remove and retrain`
+- [Evaluating the Faithfulness of Importance Measures in NLP by Recursively Masking Allegedly Important Tokens and Retraining](https://arxiv.org/pdf/2110.08412.pdf), Oct.
+15 `recursive remove and retrain`

 #### Leveraging interpretation